pivotal-cf/pivotal-ui/CONTRIBUTING.md

 - Make sure to name your component something unique or it will clobber other components' docs.

-- All 'titles' should be plural, capitalized and omit the parent name (i.e. the title for `name: button_style` should be `title: Styles`.
+- All 'titles' should be plural, capitalized, and omit the parent name (i.e. the title for `name: button_style` should be `title: Styles`.

 - Its better to have multiple child components than one big parent component.
 Check out "buttons" for a good way to organize the docs this way.